Mendon, New York: History

-For a short period, the area that is now Mendon was ostensibly part of New York's Montgomery County until January 27, 1789 when Ontario County was formed.
-From 1789 to 1812, the area was within the Town of Bloomfield.
-On May 26, 1812, the Town of Mendon separated from the Bloomfield holding its first town meeting and elections on April 6, 1813.
+For a short period, the area that is now Mendon was ostensibly part of New York's Montgomery County until January 27, 1789, when Ontario County was formed.
+From 1789 to 1812, the area was within the town of Bloomfield.
+On May 26, 1812, the town of Mendon separated from Bloomfield, holding its first town meeting and elections on April 6, 1813.
 In 1821, Mendon was annexed by Monroe County when the county was created.

 According to a local historian, Mendon most likely got its name from Caleb Taft, an early settler, who came from Mendon, Massachusetts.

-On June 7, 1825, Marquis de Lafayette attended a dinner reception in his honor at the Mendon Hotel hosted by Revolutionary War veterans during his tour of all 24 states of the union.
+On June 7, 1825, the Marquis de Lafayette was escorted from the village of Rochesterville to the hamlet of Mendon where he was met by representatives from the village of Canandaigua during his tour of all 24 states of the union.

 The first train travelled through Mendon on January 1, 1853, when a railroad was built between Canandaigua and Batavia.
-The "Peanut Line," as it would later be referred to after it was acquired by the New York Central Railroad was opened, and had a station in the village of Honeoye Falls.
+The "Peanut Line", as it would later be referred to after it was acquired by the New York Central Railroad, was opened and had a station in the village of Honeoye Falls.
 In 1891, the Lehigh Valley Railroad (LVRR) completed its mainline from Manchester to Buffalo, which travelled right through the heart of Mendon.
 At the height of the LVRR, there were three stations located in the town; one in the hamlet of Mendon, the second at Rochester Junction (a major hub where track split off the mainline to downtown Rochester), and the third in the village of Honeoye Falls.

-In 1954, the New York State Thruway was built on the northern border of Mendon, which became Interstate 90 (I-90) when the Interstate Highway System was created in 1957.
+In 1954, the New York State Thruway was built on the northern border of Mendon, which became Interstate 90 when the Interstate Highway System was created in 1957.

 The Adsit Cobblestone Farmhouse, Cole Cobblestone Farmhouse, Gates-Livermore Cobblestone Farmhouse, Mendon Cobblestone Academy, Mendon Presbyterian Church, Miller–Horton–Barben Farm, Sheldon Cobblestone House, Stewart Cobblestone Farmhouse, and Whitcomb Cobblestone Farmhouse are listed on the National Register of Historic Places.